AnshulVerma01/Novel-Adduct-Generation-pipeline/README.md

 ```

 ## Usage
 The primary script to run the pipeline is provided src/mutAIverse.py.
-Execute it directly.
+Execute it directly by changing the respective file paths.
 ```python
 python mutAIverse.py
 ```